browarsoftware/RNBC/README.md

 Authors: [Tomasz Hachaj](https://home.agh.edu.pl/~thachaj/),
 [Jarosław Wąs](https://home.agh.edu.pl/~jarek/)

-In this paper we will introduce a novel concept of Rough distance graph as a tool for neighborhood modeling and data clustering.
-In contrary to previous researches we decided to use not directed by rather undirected graph which will be a convenient structure to perform community discovery algorithms.
-Also the approach proposed in this paper is is closer to spectral clustering from the perspective of dataset representation in as the graph structure.
-Our approach is also not a variation of rough fuzzy KMenas, the detected clusters are not concentric as well as we do not need to define a specific number of clusters we want to detect.
-We also use rough set inspired framework to represent proximity relation between objects pairs in the dataset.
+In this paper, we will introduce the novel concept of a rough neighborhood graph as a method for proximity modeling and data clustering.
+Contrary to previous research in the field of application of rough sets in graph theory, we decided to use an undirected graph, which will be a convenient structure to perform community discovery algorithms.
+Also, the approach proposed in this paper is closer to spectral clustering from the perspective of dataset representation.
+Our approach is also not a variation of rough fuzzy KMenas.
+The clusters detected by our method do not have to be concentric, and we do not need to define a specific number of clusters we want to discover.
+We also use a rough set-inspired framework to represent proximity relations between object pairs in the dataset.
 Our definition of neighborhood is distance-based, not approximation-based.
-Due to this fact we are able to process any dataset which objects reside in metrical space (there is a defined metric which allows objects pairwise comparison), not only categorical.
-We have validated our approach on various benchmark dataset achieving nearly perfect clustering results which overcome limitations of other popular algorithms.
-All required data and source codes of proposed method can be downloaded from online repository and the results presented in this paper can be reproduced.
+Due to this fact, we are able to process any dataset in which objects are in metric space (there is a defined metric that allows pairwise comparison).
+We have validated our approach on various benchmark datasets, achieving nearly perfect clustering results that overcome the limitations of other popular algorithms.
+All required data and source codes for the proposed method can be downloaded from an online repository, and the results presented in this paper can be reproduced.

 Keywords: Rough sets, Clustering, Neighborhood approximation, Neighborhood graph